zhaomengqi/Machine-Learning-Loan-Lending-Club/README.md

 • Feature engineering: What variables do you need to predict interest rates?
 Ensure users would be able to give you that information to help you predict rates

-• You need to create one more pipeline to do this for the “Declined Loan data”.
+• Create one more pipeline to do this for the “Declined Loan data”.
 Repeat above steps NOTE: NO HUMAN INTERVERSION SHOULD BE NEEDED AT ALL.
 YOUR LUIGI/AIRFLOW script SHOULD DO EVERYTHING.

 Exploratory Data analysis:
 • Write a Jupyter notebook using R/Python to graphically represent different summaries of data.
 Summarize your findings in this notebook.